diw2425/unit2_activity3/README.md

 # CSS Cascade Activity

 1. **For `h1` with ID `main-title`**:
-   - Why is the color of this title red?
+   - Why is the color of this title red, despite other color rules?

 2. **For the paragraph `p` with class `intro` in the `header`**:
    - Why is this paragraph's color darkgreen and not green?